Statistics & Facts

 lots of other fun activities.

-year during the 2nd weekend in July.
-Featured are Scottish
+held each year during the 2nd weekend in July.

-games, contests, competitions in dance and on the pipes,
+in dance and on the pipes, vendors, Scottish food

-vendors, Scottish food and entertainment.
-It is one of the
+and entertainment.
+It is one of the best

 The Ute Indian Chief, "BlackHawk," is buried at the